candle-lightt/candle-lightt/README.md

 c+h is always encouraged !!

 ‿︵‿︵⋆⋅⚝⋅⋆︵‿︵‿

 For some reason I tend to be bad at remembering who people are,
 i try to remember but if i forget then im so sorry!

-i love meeting new people, especially if you share some of my fandoms, i might act kinda awkward/dry at first but i swear i can be a good friend!!
+i love meeting new people, especially if you share some of my fandoms, i might act kinda awkward/dry at first though

 <sup>ok bye !</sup><br>
 <sub>h</sub>